Weighting schemes

 In some cases, it is appropriate and possible to use time-varying weighting schemes.
 For example, if population impacts are being studied, and the scale of the model is individuals, annual estimate of population can be used.
 This kind of data is often either in NetCDF format (see above), or as a collection of files.

-Aligning weather and weighting grids
+Aligning weather and weighting grids#

-The first step to using a gridded weighting dataset is to make it conform to data grid definition used by your weather data.
+The first step to using a gridded weighting dataset is to make it conform to the data grid definition used by your weather data.
 This generally requires resampling the weighting data, increasing its resolution by some factor.
 You want to do this so that two conditions to be met after resampling: (A) The new resolution should be an integer multiple of the weather resolution.
-(B) The horizontal and vertical grid lines of the weather data coincide with the resampled grid lines of the weighting data.
+(B) The horizontal and meridional grid lines of the weather data coincide with the resampled grid lines of the weighting data.

 Here we assume that both are regular latitude-longitude grids.
 See working with gridded weighting data to understand the grid scheme for your weighting file; note that gridded weather data often reports the center of each grid cell, rather than the corner.

 If your datasets cover the same geographic extent, and if the resolution of your weighting dataset is an even multiple of the resolution of your weather dataset, your job is easy.
-Just either aggregate or disaggregate grid cells so that they have the same resolution as the weather data, using the code below.
-In other cases, you will need to follow three steps, and generally require upsampling, downsampling, and cropping.
+You’ll simply aggregate or disaggregate grid cells so that they have the same resolution as the weather data.

-Upsampling - increasing data resolution
+Upsampling - increasing data resolution#

 To increase the resolution of a grid rr by a factor of N without increasing the sum of grid cells: